openshift/assisted-service/docs/architecture.md

 The installation will be marked successful if all control plane nodes were deployed successfully, and if at least 2 worker nodes were deployed successfully (in case the cluster definition specified worker nodes).

-## Discovery Image Generation
+## Discovery Image

-The Assisted Service can currently be configured to generate two types of ISOs, full and minimal, both based on [Red Hat Enterprise Linux CoreOS](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.7/html/architecture/architecture-rhcos) (RHCOS).
+The Assisted Service can currently be configured to provide two types of ISOs, full and minimal, both based on [Red Hat Enterprise Linux CoreOS](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.7/html/architecture/architecture-rhcos) (RHCOS).
 A live ISO is used, such that everything is run from memory, until an RHCOS image is written to disk and the host is rebooted during installation.

 The full ISO is simply an RHCOS live ISO with an [Ignition](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.7/html/architecture/architecture-rhcos#rhcos-about-ignition_architecture-rhcos) config embedded in it, which includes information such as the cluster ID, the user's pull secret (used for authentication), as well as the service file to start the agent process.

 The minimal ISO is significantly smaller in size due to the fact that the `rootfs` is downloaded upon boot rather than being embedded in the ISO.
 This ISO format is especially useful for booting via Virtual Media over a slow network, where the rootfs can later be download over a faster network.
 Other than the Igntion config that is embedded similarly to the full ISO, network configuration (e.g., static IPs, VLANs, bonds, etc.) is also embedded so that the rootfs can be downloaded at an early stage.

+## Image Service

+The discovery image is served from a separate service, the Assisted Image Service.
+This service communicates back to the Assisted Service to fetch required information when a user downloads an image.
+It then streams the customized image directly to the user.

+It always uses local storage to cache the "base" RHCOS images into which the installation configuration is embedded.

 ## Agent